 For details, please see the Procedures & Specified Forms of MWIS.

 The owners / OCs may apply to the BD in writing, and state the justifications for the Extension of Time application.
 The BD will consider the application on a case-by-case basis.

 Apart from receiving statutory notice served by the BD for mandatory window inspection, owners are encouraged to volunteer at any time to arrange inspections and repairs of their windows in the buildings / premises.

 The inspection and repair works should also be carried out in accordance with the standards and procedures of the MWIS, otherwise the BD may still serve statutory notices on the owners for mandatory window inspection when the building concerned is selected as target building for the implementation of MWIS.

 - Buildings Department (BD) will conduct site audits from the submitted Certificates and inspection reports.
+Our site audits could be made during or after office hours.
 This is to ascertain that the prescribed inspection and prescribed repair have been carried out by the Qualified Persons (QPs)/ the Registered General Building Contractors (RGBCs) / the Registered Minor Works Contractors (RMWCs) in accordance with legislation, as well as the code of practice and practice notes issued by BD.
 If there are any irregularities, BD can instigate prosecution or disciplinary actions against the QPs/RGBCs/RMWCs.